haimbilia/BuyHub/readme.txt

     => 061729 - Admin UI: Sorting is not working and the Drawer design is also not consistent on the Shipping Company Users page
-    => 061726 - Admin UI: Getting multiple UI issues while adding the shipping companies name => 061670 - Admin UI: Expired status is not showing for the expired discount coupons
+    => 061726 - Admin UI: Getting multiple UI issues while adding the shipping companies name => 061670 - Admin UI: Expired status is not showing for the expired discount coupons => 061671 - Admin UI: Upload image option is not showing in discount coupon form

 New Features:
     => Admin shipped products listing page